Rajpratik71/eucalyptus-wiki/Eucalyptus-Virtual-Cloud.md

 1. Absolutely _NO_ configuration necessary to have a working demo cloud for the user to explore.
 2. Simple bridge setup on the host.
 While, yes, we'd like there to be no configuration, a bridge is still required to provide network connectivity to the EVC.
 We should at least have a script that configures this for the user.

+# Resources

+* How to install CIAB into a VM - <http://agrimmsreality.blogspot.com/2013/04/cloud-in-box-in-vm-in-nutshell.html>

 *****